 Best time to visit Iceland for wildlife watching

-It’s not just the landscape that is awe-inspiring in Iceland, but also the wildlife!
+It’s not just the landscape that is diverse in Iceland, but also the wildlife!
 The spring and summer are the best time of the year to spot two of the most famous animals that visit our shores.

-The cute puffins and mighty whales.
+The cute puffins and whales.

 Nearly 60% of the entire Atlantic puffin population spend their summers in Iceland.
-That’s 8 to 10 million puffins!
+That’s 8 to 10 million puffins.

-These adorable and clumsy birds start arriving in late April and head back to sea around early August.
+The puffins start arriving in late April and head back to sea around early August.
 You’ll find them in largest quantities in the Westman Islands in South Iceland, Grímsey island in North Iceland, and the beautiful Westfjords.

 Whales on the other hand are present all year long.
 But the summer is the best time to see them.
 This is when you’re most likely to spot minke, humpback, and sperm whales.